stephengold/jme3-utilities/README.md

 The Jme3-utilities Project contains Java packages and assets, developed for sgold's jMonkeyEngine projects, which might prove useful in similar projects.

-It contains 5 sub-projects:
+It contains 4 sub-projects:

- 1. ui: the `jme3-utilities-ui` library for building user interfaces
- 2. nifty: the `jme3-utilities-nifty` library for using NiftyGUI user interfaces with jMonkeyEngine
+ 1. nifty: the `jme3-utilities-nifty` library for using NiftyGUI user interfaces with jMonkeyEngine
- 3. x: the `jme3-utilities-x` library of experimental software
+ 2. x: the `jme3-utilities-x` library of experimental software
- 4. moon-ccbysa: assets for a realistic Moon in `SkyControl`
+ 3. moon-ccbysa: assets for a realistic Moon in `SkyControl`
- 5. tests: demos, examples, and test software
+ 4. tests: demos, examples, and test software

 The `SkyControl` library, formerly a sub-project, is now a separate project at [GitHub][skycontrol].